Z4kr-Sec/z4kr-sec.github.io/content/HTB/Easy/Sea-HTB.md

 ## Privilege Escalation (Amay)

-### Discovering the hash.
+### Discovering the hash
-With a shell as www-data, I enumerated the filesystem and discovered a database file at */var/www/sea/data*, containing a hashed password:
+With a shell as `www-data`, I enumerated the filesystem and discovered a database file at `/var/www/sea/data`, containing a hashed password:

 ![Alt Text](/assets/images/HTB/Sea/sea9.png)